Your body is an incredible thing. Although it looks like a collection of bones, tendons, and ligaments, it comes to life when you move.

-Soft tissue injuries refer to any injury of any internal soft tissue that is involved in movement.
-Tendons, muscles, and ligaments all count as soft tissues in this regard.
+Soft tissue injuries refer to any injury of any internal soft tissue involved in the movement.
+Tendons, muscles, and ligaments are soft tissues in this regard.

 How Do You Know If You Have A Strain Or A Sprain?

-Mild sprains often result in a small amount of pain while stretching and could indicate that some of the fibers in the tissue are broken.
-These symptoms can be accompanied by a small amount of swelling and tenderness.
+- Mild sprains often result in a small amount of pain while stretching and could indicate that some of the fibers in the tissue are broken.
+A small amount of swelling and tenderness can accompany these symptoms.

-Moderate intensity sprains and strains are characterized by real, detectable tears in the muscle fiber, as well as a moderate swelling and pain.
-People with moderate sprains and strains cannot apply force to the affected joint for long periods of time.
+- Moderate-intensity sprains and strains are characterized by real, detectable tears in the muscle fiber and moderate swelling and pain.
+People with mild sprains and strains cannot apply force to the affected joint for long periods.

-Severe sprains sometimes referred to as “grade 3” sprains, involve total destruction of the tendon or ligament material.
+- Severe sprains, sometimes called “grade 3” sprains, involve total tendon or ligament material destruction.
 People with severe sprains or strains often cannot move the affected area without incurring pain.